jumph4x/durable_decorator/README.md

 ```

 DurableDecorator also maintains explicit versions of each method overriden by creating aliases with appended SHAs of the form ```some_method_1234abcd``` so you can always target explicit method versions without relying on ```some_method_old```.

+### No more suprise monkey patching
+Once you decorate the method and seal it with its SHA, if some gem tries to come in and overwrite your work **BEFORE** decorate-time, DurableDecorator will warn you.
+Similarly, expect to see an exception bubble up if the definition of the original method has changed and requires a review and a re-hash.

+The usefulness is for gem consumers, and their application-level specs.

 ## Contributing